Aneela123-Lab/CodeAlpha_Handwritten_Character_Recognition/README.md

 ## 👩‍💻 Author
 **Aneela**
 IT Student | Aspiring AI Engineer
+Passionate about Machine Learning and Deep Learning
+Skilled in Python, TensorFlow, Keras, and Scikit-learn
+Focused on building real-world AI-driven projects and continuous learning